huawei-noah/trustworthyAI/competition/NeurIPS2023/winners.md

 | 玻璃海                                            |   0.554   |   1.000   |   0.727   |   0.123   |   0.981   |   0.000   |  0.760   |  0.368   |                           0.600                           |                           0.500                           |                          0.600                           |                      0.623                       |                        4                          |
 | TKOCA                                             |   0.976   |   1.000   |   0.564   |   0.088   |   0.267   |   0.075   |  0.847   |  0.143   |                           0.600                           |                           0.800                           |                          0.700                           |                      0.621                       |                        5                         |
 | Youran                                            |   0.699   |   0.978   |   0.564   |   0.140   |   0.238   |   0.245   |  0.747   |  0.208   |                           0.600                           |                           0.600                           |                          0.700                           |                      0.574                       |                        6                         |

+- If your detailed score information is not listed on the above table, however you would like to get it, please feel free to contact noahlabcausal@huawei.com.